ConnorDinh/website-chatbot/MAKECOM_WORKFLOW_GUIDE.md

 - Appointment Status (booked/pending/not_booked)

 Rules:
-1. Only extract information explicitly mentioned by the customer
+1. Only extract information explicitly mentioned by the customer (role: "user")
 2. If information is not provided, use "Not provided"
 3. Lead Quality: "good" if contact info provided, "ok" if engaged but limited info, "spam" if no meaningful engagement
 4. Be conservative with lead quality assessment
+5. Focus on the actual conversation content, not timestamps

 Return ONLY a valid JSON object with this exact structure:
 {